 We partner with hospitals in New Mexico, Montana, Kansas, Nebraska and Wyoming to help co-manage complex epilepsy patients.
 We’re working to expand our telemedicine offerings to reach epilepsy patients in underserved and remote areas of Colorado and the surrounding states.

 Our epilepsy team actively participates in the community to raise epilepsy awareness and support.
-We promote epilepsy camps through the Epilepsy Foundation of Colorado.
+We promote epilepsy camps through the Epilepsy Foundation of Colorado and Wyoming.

 Our multidisciplinary approach to epilepsy care